 REACH is the first ‘all island of Ireland’ initiative of its kind and is based on the work and expertise of a unique multi-agency partnership, which includes:

-Republic of Ireland: the Anti-Human Trafficking Unit at the Department of Justice and Equality;
+Republic of Ireland: the Anti-Human Trafficking Unit at the Department of Justice;

 Ruhama, the HSE, the Child and Family Agency, An Garda Síochána and Cosc;